 A Chart of Accounts

 A chart of accounts is a list of all your firm’s financial accounts, usually used by an accountant and available for bookkeepers.
-Account numbers of chart of account are structured to suit the needs of your law firm, the jurisdiction, and the practice area.
+Account numbers of the chart of accounts are structured to suit the needs of your law firm, the jurisdiction, and the practice area.
 Typically, there are 5 core categories consisting of assets, liabilities, owner’s equity, revenue, and expenses.

 Setting up and recording the chart of accounts for law firms isn’t just suggestions, they are requirements.
 State Bar association rules require law practices to record transactions meticulously so there is no impropriety when dealing with Interest on Lawyers Trust Accounts (IOLTA), or other trust accounts.